-The increases in our revenue in 2023 as compared to 2022, and 2022 as compared to 2021, was primarily the result of continued growth in sales of our security solutions and the acquisition of Linode in March 2022 which contributed to the growth in our compute solutions.
-The increase in 2023 as compared to 2022 was partially offset by a decline in revenue from our delivery solutions due to the pricing impact of renewals and moderated traffic growth.
-The increase in 2022 as compared to 2021 was negatively impacted by the significant strengthening of the U.S. dollar and a decline in revenue from our delivery solutions due to a reduction in traffic growth and pricing impact of renewals.
+The increases in our revenue in 2024 as compared to 2023, and 2023 as compared to 2022, and 2022 as compared to 2021, was primarily the result of continued growth in sales of our security and compute solutions and the acquisition of Linode in March 2022 which contributed to the growth in our compute solutions.
+The increase in 2023 as compared to 2022 was These increases were partially offset by a decline in revenue from our delivery solutions due to the pricing impact of renewals impacts from economic and moderated traffic growth.
+The increase geopolitical uncertainty our customers are facing which resulted in 2022 as compared to 2021 was negatively impacted by the significant strengthening of the U.S. dollar and a decline in revenue from our delivery solutions due to a reduction in slower traffic growth rates and the continued downward pricing impact of renewals.

-The increase in security solutions revenue for 2023 as compared to 2022, and 2022 as compared to 2021, was due to growth in a number of key products in our security solutions portfolio, including our segmentation and web application firewall solutions, denial of service and bot management solutions.
-The increase in security solutions revenue for 2023 as compared to 2022 was also due to growth in certain products that combine elements of our security and delivery offerings to provide robust security solutions.
+The increase in security solutions revenue for 2024 as compared to 2023, and 2023 as compared to 2022, and 2022 as compared to 2021, was due to growth in a number of key products in our security solutions portfolio, including our segmentation and web application firewall solutions, denial of service and bot management solutions.
+The increase in security solutions revenue for 2023 as compared to 2022 was also due to the growth in certain products that combine elements of our security and delivery offerings to provide robust security solutions.

-The decrease in delivery solutions revenue for 2023 as compared to 2022 was due to the pricing impact of renewals and moderated traffic growth.
-The decrease in delivery solutions revenue for 2022 as compared to 2021 was due to a reduction in traffic growth rates as our largest customers are not experiencing the same traffic growth rates as they once were.
+The decrease in delivery solutions revenue for 2024 as compared to 2023, and 2023 as compared to 2022, was due to the pricing impact of renewals our customers' economic and moderated traffic growth.
+The decrease geopolitical headwinds which resulted in delivery solutions revenue for 2022 as compared to 2021 was due to a reduction in slower traffic growth rates as and the continued downward pricing of renewals.
+In 2024, these headwinds caused a large social media customer to increase their focus on cost optimization and "do-it-yourself" solutions, which additionally reduced traffic on our largest customers are not experiencing the same traffic growth rates as they once were.